bradybhalla/sublime-matrix/Matrix-help.md

 0 0 0 1

 ## Usage
-Select one or more matrices and perform an operation.
+  - Use multiple selections to choose matrices and perform an operation.
+  - To quickly insert a matrix, type `<rows>x<cols>` and press `tab`

 ## Operations (using command palette)
   - Add (+)